jhg8/tagforest/README.md

 ## TODO

+### Important

+- Generate better example tree
+- Improve editor

+### Less important

+- Add backend and frontend tests
+- Add search option to find tags in graph view
 - Handle and display errors (such as backend HTTP error codes) in frontend
-- Improve editor for entries
-- Sort tags based on a score
 - Use graph algorithms instead of query unions and intersections (networkx library ?)
-- Add backend and frontend tests
-- Make interface user friendly
-  * Clean up
-  * Use vue-select or vue-multiselect for tag input
-- Add search options
 - Add visibility options on tags and their descendents (public, invite-only, private)
 - Turn backend and frontend into reusable apps